|The Twelfth Annual Berkeley Undergraduate Prize for Architectual Design Excellence 2010|

 3) A letter of recommendation from a Faculty member in your academic institution who is familiar with your Proposal and who will confirm that your Proposal is suited to your abilities.

 4) Prior to receiving any funding, you will be asked to submit a travel Indemnification form provided by the BERKELEY PRIZE and a letter confirming that you are in adequate health to undertake the travel you propose.
 (NOTE: The BERKELEY PRIZE will pay for a one-time, health insurance policy for the length of your travel.)

 1) The BERKELEY PRIZE will provide a stipend for air or rail transportation up to 1000USD to the selected destination from the city in which your academic institution is located.

 2) The BERKELEY PRIZE will provide a 2100USD stipend for basic living expenses.
-It is expected that this will cover 2-3 weeks of your expenses.
+It is expected that this will cover up to 3 weeks of your expenses.